tferega/revenj/tutorials/revenj-tutorial-setup.md

 **Revenj** is a framework for .NET and Mono with support for Postgres and Oracle databases.
 While it can be used as any other framework, it's rather small (feature-wise) and it's best used as a backend for [DSL Platform](https://dsl-platform.com).
-This makes it ideal as a [REST service](http://c2.com/cgi/wiki?RestArchitecturalStyle) built on [DSL](http://c2.com/cgi/wiki?DomainSpecificLanguage) models, or within some other framework such as ASP.NET.
+This makes it an ideal [REST service](http://c2.com/cgi/wiki?RestArchitecturalStyle) built against [DSL](http://c2.com/cgi/wiki?DomainSpecificLanguage) models, or within some other framework such as ASP.NET.

-- Revenj contains [LINQ](http://msdn.microsoft.com/en-us/library/bb397926.aspx) providers for Postgres and Oracle, somewhat different from other LINQ providers since it leverages object-oriented features of those databases.
-This allows for having [NoSQL documents](http://en.wikipedia.org/wiki/Document-oriented_database) inside relational databases.
+- Revenj contains [LINQ](http://msdn.microsoft.com/en-us/library/bb397926.aspx) providers for Postgres and Oracle, which are somewhat different from other LINQ providers since they leverage object-oriented features of those databases.
+This allows storing [NoSQL documents](http://en.wikipedia.org/wiki/Document-oriented_database) inside relational databases.
 - Revenj also supports various serializations out of the box, such as: Json, Protobuf and XML.
 - Inversion of control is used to bind various services together and Autofac (slightly modified) is the default container.
 - Advanced features such as [AOP](http://docs.castleproject.org/Windsor.Introduction-to-AOP-With-Castle.ashx) are supported, which means aspects can be registered to utilize various inspections and fixes, without providing alternative service implementations.
 - Plugin-based architecture allows for easy extensions without code changes or recompilations.
-Signature based extensions are utilized, so even convention or configuration are not necessary, since services are picked up by their signature, not by their name or explicit wiring.
+Revenj uses signature based extensions which means that services are picked up by their signature, not by their name or explicit wiring.
+There is no need for any configuration.

 In this tutorial we will use it as a REST service to show off why Revenj/DSL Platform is useful.

-DSL Platform is a DSL compiler which converts the provided DSL model into target code/SQL.
+DSL Platform is a compiler for DSL files which converts the provided DSL model into target code and SQL.
 It is available for free as an online service, or can be licensed for offline installation.

 ###Getting started

 To get started, we'll need a DSL Platform account, Postgres (9.1 or newer), a DDD plugin for Visual Studio and .NET (4.0 or newer)/Mono (3.2 or newer).

 #####DSL Platform account
 Go to the [Platform registration page](https://dsl-platform.com/register), and complete the registration process.
 We will use this account to manage and compile our DSL files.